ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

     add_parameter(AxisParameter("LONG", comp, CHangeAxis.LONG, sp_mirrors_rbv=True), modes=all_modes)
 ```

+(Note: `all_modes` will have been manually defined earlier in the example file as a list of the available modes and is *not* an in-built value.)

 Here when the point detector goes into or comes out of the beam the DAE tables are changed to be the correct tables.

 ## [Composite Drivers](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Composite-Driving-Layer)